nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 Format `followUp INDEX f/FOLLOWUP`

-* if the follow up date is on the last day it will show a red escalation icon
+* If the follow up date is on the last day it will show a red escalation icon
+* If you want to stop the follow up, you can set the number to 0.

 Examples: